divzhere/emmoragatsby/README.md

     └── README.md

 1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

+## Component styling

+To give you a reference on how to style the component, we have styled one component out of the complete design.
+Please check the UberEmmora folder to understand how component level styling works.

+To make it easier for you, we have also designed the folder layout, and imported the text and images of all the components.
+Your task is to style each of the remaining components in the same style as the UberEmmora folder.

+## Where to find the design

+The design (both mobile and desktop) can be found in Zeplin.
+Please go to https://zeplin.io/ and enter the following credentials
+- Username - info@valuenet.in
+- Pass - PassWord1

+Once logged in, you will find the desktop and mobile versions of designs.
+Incase it is not inquitive enough, you can find the desktop version here - https://zpl.io/awo46jg and the mobile version here - https://zpl.io/angpkPr

+## About Zeplin

+Zeplin is a very useful took that gives you CSS and sometimes HTML automatically generated based on the design.
+This helps designers immensely and saves a lot of time.

+## What you will be judged on
+1) Accuracy to the design and code style/efficiency.
+2) Use of Styled Components
+3) Responsiveness

+If you have any questions you can always contact me.